 Audiophiles lament wireless headsets for their poor sound quality, and while there is some validity to that complaint, aptX Bluetooth headphones stand as a great middle-ground for consumers who want untethered listening without compromising audio quality.
 We’ve scoured the shelves for the best aptX headsets around, and feel there’s something for everyone here.

-Editor’s note: this list of the best aptX Bluetooth headphones was updated on September 2, 2020, to replace the Grado GW100 with the Sennheiser PXC 550-II and to update information about the Sony WH-1000XM4 headphones.
+Editor’s note: this list of the best aptX Bluetooth headphones was updated on January 10, 2021, to include the Edifier TWS1 as a notable mention.

 The best aptX Bluetooth headphones are the Audio-Technica ATH-M50xBT